 The Court found that the patent claims asserted by Pernix were invalid as obvious under 35 U.S.C. § 103, and for failure to satisfy the written description requirement of 35 U.S.C. § 112(a).
 The decision removes Pernix’s patents as a barrier to Alvogen bringing its lower-cost generic product to market more than a decade before the patents are set to expire.

-The Axinn team was led by partners Matt Becker, Chad Landmon and Ted Mathias, with Thomas Hedemann, David Ludwig, Chris Gallo and Ryan Hersh.
+The Axinn team was led by partners Matt Becker, Chad Landmon and Ted Mathias, with Thomas Hedemann, David Ludwig and Chris Gallo.

 The final judgment was filed August 24, 2018.